Accountability

 Complaint and incident history

 We maintain a complaint and incident log as required by KDADS licensing.
-Summary data publishes here on a rolling basis: category counts, average resolution time, outcomes, and any systemic patterns we have identified and addressed.
-Individual records are not published — they contain protected information about the people we serve.
-Aggregated patterns are published, because patterns are how an agency's operational culture becomes visible.
+Aggregate patterns are reported publicly: category counts, average resolution time, outcomes, and any systemic patterns we have identified and addressed.
+Individual records are not published.
+They contain protected information about the people we serve.
+Patterns are how an agency's operational culture becomes visible.

 Current data